redis/redis-doc/commands/xinfo-stream.md

 The optional `FULL` modifier provides a more verbose reply.
 When provided, the `FULL` reply includes an **entries** array that consists of the stream entries (ID and field-value tuples) in ascending order.
-Furthermore, **groups** is also an array, and for each of the consumer groups it consists of the information reported by `XINFO GROUPS` and `XINFO CONSUMERS`.
+Furthermore, **groups** is also an array, and each of the consumer groups consists of the information reported by `XINFO GROUPS` and `XINFO CONSUMERS`.

-The `COUNT` option can be used to limit the number of stream and PEL entries that are returned (The first `<count>` entries are returned).
+The `COUNT` option can be used to limit the number of stream and PEL entries that are returned (The first _count_ entries are returned).
-The default `COUNT` is 10 and a `COUNT` of 0 means that all entries will be returned (execution time may be long if the stream has a lot of entries).
+The default value for `COUNT` is 10 and a `COUNT` of 0 means that all entries will be returned (execution time may be long if the stream has a lot of entries).

 @return

-@array-reply: a list of informational bits
+@array-reply: a list of informational bits.

 @examples